FenixProtocol/nest-core/docs/integration/ve_nest_split_merkl_airdrop/VeNestSplitMerklAidrop_Manage.md

-## VeFnxSplitMerklAidropUpgradeable Manage
+## VeNestSplitMerklAidropUpgradeable Manage

 ### Management Guide

 #### Overview
-The `VeFnxSplitMerklAidropUpgradeable` contract provides several functions for the owner to manage the contract.
+The `VeNestSplitMerklAidropUpgradeable` contract provides several functions for the owner to manage the contract.
 These include initializing the contract, pausing and unpausing operations, setting the Merkle root, and adjusting the pure tokens rate.

 #### Functions Available During Pause State
 - `setMerklRoot(bytes32 merklRoot_)` - Allows the owner to set a new Merkle root.